DS-100/debugging-guide/sql/sql.md

                ^`
 `...`

-(Note that this is the same error as the one above).
-While these errors may not be formatted as nicely, try your best to read it.
-You can even copy the error into a new cell and manually indent sentences for readability!
+Note that this is the same error as the one above -- it's just not formatted nicely.
+Try your best to parse it; you can even copy the error into a new cell and manually indent sentences if it helps with readability!

 ### Comments in SQL
-Unlike `Python`, which uses `#` or triple quotes `""" something """` to indicate a comment, SQL comments take the following forms:
+Unlike `Python`, which uses `#...` or triple quotes `"""..."""` to indicate a comment, SQL comments take the following forms:

 ```
 -- This is a single-line or in-line comment